redhat-scholars/istio-tutorial/readme.md

 ```
 curl customer-tutorial.$(minishift ip).nip.io
 ```
 Note: you may have to refresh the browser for the Prometheus graph to update.
+And you may wish to make the interval 5m (5 minutes) as seen in the screenshot above.

 ## Tracing